Top 10 Best Places to Retire in California in 2022

 According to WalletHub, Irvine has the second-best healthcare options in the country.
 It’s the tenth-healthiest city in the nation, with high green space, fitness and food rankings.

 Numbers don’t lie, and Irvine is near the top of just about any list you can find.
-The city is full of arts and culture, along with outdoor recreation and the Orange County Great Park.
+The city is full of great arts and culture.
+Along with outdoor recreation and the Orange County Great Park.

 7 – Carlsbad, California

 Carlsbad is known for its beaches, flower fields and Legoland Hotel.
 It’s also one of the best places to retire in California.
-A city near San Diego and just 87 miles outside of Los Angeles, Carlsbad is a great location for anyone who loves living on the coastline.
+A city near San Diego and just 87 miles outside of Los Angeles, Carlsbad is a great location for anyone who loves coastal living.

 6 – Pasadena, California